The goal of any medical facility is to provide high-quality care for the patients while maintaining high profitability.

 #29.
 Medical equipment usage

 This healthcare KPI helps to determine how many units of advanced medical equipment your hospital needs, which can help you manage your finances and avoid unnecessary purchases.
-In case the equipment is overused, however, you may run into higher maintenance costs and prolonged treatment time caused by equipment wear.
+In case the equipment is overused, however, you may run into higher medical equipment maintenance costs and prolonged treatment time caused by equipment wear.

 #30.
 Medical error percentage